ppapasaikas/SANJUAN/README.txt

 (+): These programs / tools are normally already installed on "Linux" like platforms.
-(*): These marked prorgams need to be installed only if you will use the pre-processing (adapter removal, trimming) and mapping routine of SANJUAN.
+(*): These programs need only be installed if you intend to use the pre-processing and mapping functionality of SANJUAN.